MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/wifi-wdf-class-extension-wificx.md

 ### **Default (station) adapter creation flow**

 Next, the client driver must set all the WiFi specific device capabilities, typically in the [EvtDevicePrepareHardware](https://docs.microsoft.com/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_prepare_hardware) callback function that follows.
-Note that WifiCx/WDI will no longer be querying for these capabilities via WDI_GET_ADAPTER_CAPABILITIES command.
+If your hardware needs interrupts to be enabled in order to query firmware capabilities, this can be done in the [EvtWdfDeviceD0EntryPostInterruptsEnabled](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_d0_entry_post_interrupts_enabled).
+Note that WifiCx will no longer be calling WDI\_TASK\_OPEN\WDI\_TASK\_CLOSE to instruct clients to load\unload firmware nor will it be querying for Wi-Fi capabilities via WDI\_GET\_ADAPTER\_CAPABILITIES command.
 Also, unlike other types of NetAdapterCx drivers, WiFi client drivers must not create the NETADAPTER object from within the EvtDriverDeviceAdd callback function.
 Instead, it will be instructed by WifiCx to create the default NetAdapter (station) later using the EvtWifiCxDeviceCreateAdapter callback (after the client’s PrepareHardware WDF callback is successful).
-Note that WifiCx/WDI will no longer call WDI_TASK_CREATE_PORT command.
+Note that WifiCx/WDI will no longer call WDI\_TASK\_CREATE\_PORT command.

 In this call, the client driver needs to call into NetAdapterCx to create the new NetAdapter object and then call into WifiCx (using WifiCxAdapterInitialize API) to initialize the WiFiCx context and associate it with this NetAdapter object.

-If this succeeds, WifiCx will then go on to send initialization commands for the device/adapter (TASK_OPEN, SET_ADAPTER_CONFIGURATION, TASK_SET_RADIO_STATE if necessary etc).
+If this succeeds, WifiCx will then go on to send initialization commands for the device/adapter (TASK_OPEN, SET\_ADAPTER\_CONFIGURATION, TASK\_SET\_RADIO\_STATE if necessary etc).

 ![WiFiCx client driver station adapter creation](images/wificx_station.png)